 If you’re marketing to consumers, you have lots of choices.
 Both email marketing and social media allows you to reach people when they’ve got leisure time on their hands.

 Some marketers worry that email marketing feels inherently spammy.
 However, as long as you’re thoughtful about your campaigns, you needn’t worry.
 Most customers don’t mind a reasonable amount of email marketing.
 In one survey, a whopping 91% of respondents said they want to receive promotional emails from brands.
+Now there’s a reassuring email marketing statistic!

 What audience do I already have?